Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 # Dev Log:

-## Player 1
+## Katharine Moncrieffe

-### 2024-01-02 - Brief description
+### 2024-01-03 - added to proposal
-Expanded description including how much time was spent on task.
+worked on brainstorming ideas, writing proposal with jo and eva

 ### 2024-01-03 - Brief description
 Expanded description including how much time was spent on task.